vespa-engine/blog/_posts/2020-07-02-introducing-nlp-with-transformers-on-vespa.md

 So, when it comes to setting up Vespa, that is basically it - summary:
 1. put the model in the application package under a "models" directory
-2. define a document definition
+2. define a document schema
 3. describe how to score each document.

 After feeding the documents to Vespa, we are ready to query.
 We use the queries